lambduli/minilog/WRITEUP.md

 Here is what the algorithm does on every step:

 ```
-machine state MS consisting of:
+machine state MS consists of:
 - a goal stack GS
 - a base B
 - a position of some predicate in base P